esantix/colonist-counter/README.md

 # Colonist.io log parser
 Chrome extention for [Colonist.io](https://colonist.io/) game.

+## DISCLAIMER

+#### Currently works for 1v1 without trade.
+Trade is private so count will loose track of cards.

 ## Description
 Parses public log and displays data on charts.
 Also hides ads.